Week 8: Heterogeneous Treatment Effects and Machine Learning

 2. State the causal estimand that the Qini addresses (what question does it answer beyond the ATE?).

-3. List two non-statistical reasons a decision-maker might choose not to target (consider ethics, logistics, or governance).
+3. List two non-statistical reasons a decision-maker might choose not to target (for example, stigma, logistics, cost, or who gets to decide).

 4. A colleague argues "targeting lonely students for a socialising programme is stigmatising."
 Draft a two-sentence response that takes the concern seriously while explaining what the evidence does and does not show.